 Salary for Nutritionists and Dietitians

-The BLS data on wages, from May of 2013, puts the average annual salary for nutritionists and dietitians at $56,300, with those in the top 10 percent of earners pulling in closer to $80,000 a year, and those in the bottom 10 percent earning a little less than $34,000.
-That reflects the kind of variation you’d expect to see in a field that encompasses so many different kinds of job description, especially since there are differences from state-to-state in terms of what constitutes a nutritionist or a dietitian.
+The US Bureau of Labor Statistics data on wages, from May of 2023, puts the average annual salary for nutritionists and dietitians at $71,280, with those in the top 10 percent of earners pulling in closer to $98,830 a year, and those in the bottom 10 percent earning a little less than $45,000.
+That reflects the kind of variation you’d expect to see in a field that encompasses so many different kinds of job descriptions, especially since there are differences from state-to-state in terms of what constitutes a nutritionist or a dietitian.

 The full story is even rosier than that.
 In the Fox Business report we mentioned earlier, Chad Oakley, the president and chief operating officer at human resources consultancy Charles Aris, gets in the final word, and it’s good news for those pursuing a career in nutrition.
 “The demand for nutrition talent is growing dramatically on a global scale,” he explains.
 “Nutrition has not been an oversubscribed career path so you have a low supply base of professionals for something that is suddenly experiencing a high demand.
 I cannot imagine seeing a glut of nutritionists for a really long time.
 I advise all young people against getting into an industry with an oversupply, but I would say they are totally in the clear to go and pursue this, and they will have plenty of demand for their services when they graduate.”